-In this quarter, the ASO's outreach team contacted by telephone, eighteen (18) of the twenty-nine (29) counties (Fresno, Glenn, Kern, Kings, Los Angeles, Madera, Merced, Orange, Plumas, Riverside, San Bernardino, San Diego, San Joaquin, Santa Clara, Sonoma, Stanislaus, Tulare, and Ventura).
+In this quarter, the ASO's outreach team contacted by telephone, twenty-three (23) of the twenty-nine (29) counties - Contra Costa, Fresno, Kern, Kings, Lassen, Los Angeles, Madera, Mendocino, Merced, Monterey, Orange, Plumas, Riverside, Sacramento, San Bernardino, San Diego, San Joaquin, Santa Barbara, Santa Clara, Sonoma, Stanislaus, Tulare, and Ventura.
+During these telephone calls, the ASO's outreach team provided information to Medi-Cal Dental offices within these counties in relation to the benefits available to Medi-Cal Dental providers who participate in DTI Domain 2.
+The expected outcome of these telephone calls is that provider participation in Domain 2 will increase after Medi-Cal Dental providers are informed of the additional benefits available to them via participation in the DTI Domain 2 program.
 The ASO continued to outreach to interested providers during their regular course of business.
-In this quarter, Domain 2 participation increased by 81 providers, bringing the total from 3,033 to 3,114.
+In this quarter, Domain 2 participation increased by 147 providers, bringing the total from 3,114 to 3,261.